+What does CAD design mean?
 Arguably, CAD or Computer Aided Design is one of the more widely recognised technical terms within 3D printing.
 The name speaks for itself in that it describes the use of computers to aid in creating, modifying, optimising and analysing aspects of a design.
 CAD is a key element in designing products that have potentially been initially created using a 3D scanner and may be printed using a 3D printer.

+What is STL 3D Printing?
 STL or Stereolithography directly relates to CAD as it is a file format derivative from Stereolithographic CAD software.
 It is also known as ‘Standard Triangle Language’ as it describes simply the surface geometry of a 3D object without texture, colour or any other details found in CAD models.
 It is widely used in the design process for 3D printing to accurately depict the base of the product.

+What is PLA 3D printing?
 PLA is a plastic filament also known as Polylactic acid that is a biodegradable thermoplastic material used in 3D printing.
 Derived from corn-starch and other raw materials, it is one of the most popular choices of material.
 It can easily create a wide range of products for a variety of industries.
 It is the ideal material for products which incorporate small details and where the overall aesthetic of the finish is a priority as the low temperature allows for easier printing.

+What is Polyjet 3D printing?
 Much like FDM, Polyjet is another 3D printing tech that is able to produce accurate prototypes, components and other parts.
 Similar to the way an inkjet printer works, by using photopolymer resins the polyjet printer deposits small droplets of photo curable liquid onto trays, slowly creating layers to build to the final product.

 Central Scanning | 3D Printing & Scanning Specialists